Trump’s illness halts campaign just when it needs an October boost

 From his chambers at Walter Reed National Military Medical Center, Trump encouraged his supporters to gather to show support for his recovery, as many did outside the hospital in the Washington suburb of Bethesda.

-“I really appreciate all of the fans and supporters outside of the hospital,” Trump tweeted on Sunday afternoon.
+“I really appreciate all of the fans and supporters outside of the hospital,” Trump tweeted Sunday afternoon.
 “The fact is, they really love our Country and are seeing how we are MAKING IT GREATER THAN EVER BEFORE!”

 A couple hours later, Trump paid a surprise visit to them, leaving the hospital in his motorcade to wave to his fans and give them a thumbs up.